benbalter/benbalter.github.com/_posts/2012-10-15-open-source-is-not-a-verb.md

 ---
 published: true
-title: "Open Source is not a verb"
+title: Open Source is not a verb
-description: "Open source, at its core, is actually not about code, but about connecting people around a shared vision to encourage collaborative problem solving."
+description: 'Open source, at its core, is actually not about code, but about connecting people around a shared vision to encourage collaborative problem solving.'
-author: "Ben Balter"
+author: Ben Balter
 layout: post
 comments: true
 category: Technology